NextronSystems/asgard-manual/administration/iocs.rst

 types are selected, but there may be reasons for deselecting certain categories.
 For example, filename IOCs tend to cause false positives and may be deselected for that reason.
 The picture below shows the dialogue for adding a MISP ruleset.
-Enable ``Auto Compile`` in order to automatically compile new MISP events into the ruleset, when they arrive.
+Enable ``Apply Changes Automatically`` in order to compile new MISP events into the ruleset, when they arrive.

 .. figure:: ../images/mc_new-misp-ruleset.png
    :alt: Adding a new MISP ruleset